Sullivan Walker

-Sullivan Walker (20 November 1946 – 20 February 2012) was a Trinidadian actor who played numerous small and recurring roles on television shows from 1980 until 2005.
-Walker migrated to New York from Trinidad in 1969 and became an actor, writer, director and teacher.
+Sullivan Walker (November 20, 1946 – February 20, 2012) was a Trinidad and Tobago actor who played numerous small and recurring roles on television shows from 1980 until 2005.
+Walker migrated to New York from Trinidad and Tobago in 1969 and became an actor, writer, director and teacher.

 Early life

-Walker was born in Laventille, Trinidad, on 20 November 1946.
+Walker was born in Laventille, Trinidad and Tobago, on November 20, 1946.
 He was raised in Broadway in the city of San Fernando.
 He initially began a career as a teacher at St. Paul's Anglican School in San Fernando.

 Professional work

 Walker acted in television shows, on The Cosby Show from 1988 to 1991 portraying Cliff Huxtable's physician friend, Dr. James Harmon.
 He guest-starred in episodes of The Pretender (1999), The Sentinel (1997), and Law & Order: Special Victims Unit (2004).
 He also played a bit part in several movies, including Crocodile Dundee (1986).
 His most significant role was in the 1994–95 show Earth 2, where he appeared in nearly every episode as Yale, a cybernetic advisor to Devon Adair (Debrah Farentino) and tutor to her son, Uly.
 His final role was in the 2005 movie Get Rich or Die Tryin'.

 Outside of film and television Walker was also a Broadway actor, acting in August Wilson's Two Trains Running.
 Toward the end of his life, he endeavored to found a school/workshops for Caribbean actors in New York to succeed in the American film and television markets.